 Resume Introduction – If you use a combination format, you’re most likely a highly skilled job applicant.
-Using a professional profile is a good way to quickly convey those skills to a hiring manager.
+Using a resume profile is a good way to quickly convey those skills to a hiring manager.

 Work Experience – Important, but you have the flexibility to emphasize your skills over experience if needed.